WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-15-replace-helm-variables-tokenizer.md

   </p>
 </div>

-This extension looks for variables starting and ending with a double underscore, for example, \_\_MyVariable\_\_ and replace it with the value of the variable MyVariable.
+This extension looks for variables starting and ending with a double underscore, for example, \_\_MyVariable\_\_ and replaces it with the value of the variable MyVariable.

 ## Add the Tokenizer Task to the Azure DevOps Pipeline

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/CustomerApi/pipelines" target="_blank" rel="noopener noreferrer">GitHub</a>.

-Add the following task before the Helm install to your pipeline:
+Add the following task before the HelmInstall task to your pipeline:

 <script src="https://gist.github.com/WolfgangOfner/f2b5fafd6444c4b0d77d3325e1a60270.js"></script>